 - In the morning, I scrub either sweet potatoes or russet potatoes (or a combination of the two) and wrap them in foil.
 I place them back in my good old slow cooker and set them on low.

 - In eight hours, you will have the most tender potatoes!
 When they’re cool enough to handle, pull them out of the slow cooker and load them up!
-I prefer to use leftover pork on top of a sweet potato with leftover pork and some sharp cheddar cheese and serve it with a salad.
+I prefer to use leftover pork on top of a sweet potato, topped with some sharp cheddar cheese, with a salad on the side.

-That is perfection in simplicity in my opinion.
+That is simple perfection in my opinion.
 My hubby, however, prefers butter, bacon, and chopped onions along with his meat and cheese.
 Guess what?
-The options are endless and the choice is yours.
+The options are endless, and the choice is yours.

-Remember that Mexican Pork Bowl you made on meal four?
+Remember that Mexican Pork Bowl you made for meal #4?
 The one where you set half of it aside?

-- Pour it generously onto tortilla chips and throw some additional cheese on the “stew.”
+- Pour it generously onto tortilla chips and throw some additional cheese on top.

 - Melt the cheese under the broiler or in the microwave, and then top it with your favorite taco toppings like lettuce, chopped tomatoes, and diced onions.
 Now you have delicious pork nachos!